 These are follow on tips from an original Ten Tips for Grow Your Own Beginners, from January 2011.
 I’ve been getting a few nice questions asking for beginner advice recently, so now the sun is out and we’re all starting over, I thought it a nice time to add some more tips that I’ve learned since.

 Set aside some time

 Even if you inherit a tidy plot, it will take time to get on top of the work required to run a productive allotment.
-Things do get easier, but you have accept that time and graft is required.
+Things do get easier, but you have accepted that time and graft is required.
 My first year was spent working out how I could fit the plot around the rest of my life.
-Once you master this, and get a routine going, you’re not such a slave to the plot.
+Once you master this and get a routine going, you’re not such a slave to the plot.

 Sow in pots

 Sowing seeds in pots of multipurpose compost costs more money, but I reckon you’ll get better crops.
-I find sowing direct can be tricky sometimes, especially if the weather is dry and the surface becomes crusty.
+I find sowing directly can be tricky sometimes, especially if the weather is dry and the surface becomes crusty.

 Germination in pots gives you more control, and the chance to keep a good eye on your new babies.

 By sowing in pots and planting out, you won’t get patchy rows, either.

 Show your face in the allotment shop.